 Gemini’s only supported fiat currency is US dollars, and it trades Bitcoin, Ethereum and Zcash.
 Gemini does not charge deposit or withdrawal fees, and has a 1% fee (depending on your 30 day trading volume - thee fee will go down as your trading volume increases) for trades, to both the buyer and the seller.

 Another advantage of Gemini is that it’s a New York state limited liability trust company, and is regulated by New York’s Department of Financial Services.
 Close proximity to the Wall Street financial markets allows the company to easily provide a bridge from more traditional investments to newer cryptocurrency markets, for both individual and institutional investors.

 Gemini is also notable in that it accepts ACH transfers for fast access to money for trades.
 A potential downside is that the interface is not particularly novice-friendly.

 From the team that created MinerGate

-Changelly is a cryptocurrency exchange with support for many more virtual currencies than most, including Monero, Dash, Bytecoin, and DigitalNote among others (although some might be currently in maintenance like Dash, so it's switched off at the moment).
+Changelly is a cryptocurrency exchange with support for many more virtual currencies than most, including Monero, Dash, Bytecoin, and DigitalNote among others.
 If you are mining a less popular currency, chances are that Changelly can exchange it for you.